Gaussianization and eigenvalue statistics for random quantum channels (III): Asymptotics of a single random quantum channel for general states

 \subsection{The model}

-We are interested in single random quantum channels, and study the asymptotic behavior of the output of such channels for more general input states than rank one projectors.
-The Gaussian planar expansion can not be used in the more general cases, so we need Weingarten planar expansion.
-One may consider the following general model:
+We are interested in single random quantum channels and study the asymptotic behavior of the output of such channels for more general input states than rank-one projectors.
+The Gaussian planar expansion cannot be used in the more general cases, so we need the Weingarten planar expansion.
+We may consider the general model

-where $s,u \in \R$ are fixed parameters and $x$ is a random variable in some non-commutative probability space with trace $\phi$.
-In this section, we will deal only two special cases of interest of the above formula.
-The first one is motivated by quantum information theory: $X$ is a rank $r$ projector.
+where $s,u \in\R$ are fixed parameters and $x$ is a random variable in some noncommutative probability space with trace $\phi$.
+In this section, we will deal only with two special cases of interest of the above formula.
+The first is motivated by quantum information theory: $X$ is a rank-$r$ projector.
 This choice corresponds to $s=0$, $u=r$ and $x=r^{-1}$.
-The second special case we consider will seem natural to the reader with a free probabilistic background: $X$ converges in moments to a non-commutative random variable $x$.
-To get this particular case from formula (\ref{eq:trace_scaling}) one has to put $s=u=1$ (this amounts to taking a normalized trace in the left hand side).
-Note however such an input matrix is not normalized, and one has to take into account the trace one restriction for quantum state.
+The second special case we consider will seem natural to the reader with a free probabilistic background: $X$ converges in moments to a noncommutative random variable $x$.
+To obtain this particular case from formula~(\ref{eq:trace_scaling}), we have to put $s=u=1$ (this amounts to taking a normalized trace in the left-hand side).
+Note, however, that such an input matrix is not normalized, and we have to take into account the trace-one restriction for quantum states.

-Let us recall here the formula for the moments of the output $Z=\Phi(X)$ of a random quantum channel (see \cite{collins-nechita-1}):
+Let us recall here the formula for the moments of the output $Z=\Phi (X)$ of a random quantum channel (see~\cite{collins-nechita-1}):